 A portable oxygen tank may be required for individuals needing breathing assistance.

 A whole lung lavage is a process of washing the lungs with a saline solution.
 This is a treatment option for patients with chronic or acute silicosis.
-By filling the lungs with a saline solution and then draining them, doctors can clear out material lodged in air spaces.
+By filling the lungs with a saline solution and then draining them, doctors can clear out material in the air sacs.

 Patients with advanced silicosis may require a lung transplant.
-When the lungs are severely damaged or irreparable, a lung transplant may be the best option to restore breathing functionality.
+When there is severe damage or the lungs are irreparable, a lung transplant may be the best option to restore breathing functionality.